Friday, December 14, 2018

 Lessons, extensions, multimedia resources, and recommended books.

-Grades 4-8 Teacher and Student Resources for American Indian Perspectives on Thanksgiving (PDF icon PDF, 4.1 MB, 10 pgs.)
+Grades 4-8 Teacher and Student Resources for American Indian Perspectives on Thanksgiving ( PDF, 4.1 MB, 10 pgs.)

 The National Museum of the American Indian provides a study guide, full-size printable versions of poster images, a separate lesson on the topic of Thanksgiving, and more.